 China is so big it helps to have a theme to keep your research focused.
 What are your interests?
 Are you looking at something historical, scenic or special interest?

-Try to aim for a balance between big cities (hard to miss in terms of travel arrangements) and countryside; Sichuan, Yunnan and Guizhou are some of the most popular for the latter. about 6 years ago
+Try to aim for a balance between big cities (hard to miss in terms of travel arrangements) and countryside; Sichuan, Yunnan and Guizhou are some of the most popular for the latter. almost 9 years ago